The Industry's First Automotive Chipsets That Support Functional Safety in High Resolution Displays

 ROHM's new chipsets integrate a gamma correction IC, timing controller (T-CON), source driver, and gate driver for driving HD/FHD class displays (the highest resolution currently on the market), along with a power management IC (PMIC) to ensure optimum drive operation.
-Each IC is designed to share information as needed, achieving automotive-grade reliability and marking the first time functional safety was successfully introduced in devices for displays.
-Compatibility with LCDs for side mirrors and speedometers that can lead to accidents is also provided.
+Each IC is designed to share information as needed, achieving automotive-grade reliability and for the first time supporting functional safety in devices of displays.
+This chipset ensures high reliability for LCD monitors used for side mirrors and speedometers.

 In addition, chipset optimization allowed ROHM to cover a wide range of specifications while at the same time integrate a Fail detection function in the timing controller to verify operation, making it possible to configure high resolution LCD panels.

 1. The world's first automotive chipsets that support functional safety in LCDs

 Each IC configured in the chipset integrates a function for mutually selecting the expected failure mode.
 As a result, it is possible to complementarily detect panel failure and confirm and provide feedback on information such as input signals to the LCD as well as peeling/destruction of the LCD driver.
 Supporting functional safety contributes to the prevention of serious accidents caused by the malfunction of monitors for the speedometer, side mirrors, and other systems.